ChemCryst/crystals/newdocs/interface/menus.rst

 * Hydrogen Restraints
   |br|\
-  Hydrogen atoms can be refined freely, with Constraints or with Restraints.
+  Hydrogen atoms can be refined freely, with constraints or with restraints.
   See the `hydrogen atom HELP <../tools/refinement/refine-h.html>`_ for more details
   |br|\